Stuff I've learned along the way

 True False ActiveDirectorySecurity System.Security.AccessControl.DirectoryObjectSecurity

-But it’s not so obvious how to work with this attributes (and the others) in .NET.
+But it’s not so obvious how to work with this attribute (and the others) in .NET.
 So here we’ll look at two options.

 DirectoryEntry